Are your eyeglasses streaky and smudged no matter how often you clean them? Try these tips to help keep them clear and smudge-free.View Article

-Strabismus is a relatively common eye condition that may be referred to as cross-eyed or wall-eyed, depending on the direction the eye points.
-It is not the same as amblyopia, but it often causes this disorder.
-Optometrists like the eye doctors near Greenville at Carolina Vision Care consider these eye conditions to be separate but related.
+Strabismus is a relatively common eye condition that may be referred to as “cross-eyed” or “wall-eyed,” depending on the direction the eye points.
+It is not the same as amblyopia, but it often strabismus causes this disorder.

 When one eye fails to point and focus in the same direction as the other, optometrists call this strabismus.
 It can occur in several forms, differentiated by the direction the eye turns, how far it turns, whether it happens all the time or only sometimes, and whether it affects one or both eyes.

-Strabismus occurs because of problems with the vision system.
-However, these problems may be in either the muscles or the brain.
-Some degree of strabismus is normal in infants, while the visual system is developing.
-If a child looks "cross-eyed" or "wall-eyed" after six months of age, he or she should be evaluated.
+Strabismus occurs because of problems with the visual system.
+However, these problems may be in either the eye muscles or the brain.
+It is normal for some degree of strabismus to be present in infants, while the visual system is still developing.
+If a child looks "cross-eyed" or "wall-eyed" after six months of age, he or she should certainly be evaluated.

 If strabismus remains untreated, the brain will compensate in some way.
-Often, it compensates by ignoring the input from the misaligned eye.
-This can cause a condition called amblyopia, or lazy eye if the strabismus occurs before approximately six years of age.
-Amblyopia describes markedly reduced vision in one eye that cannot be corrected with glasses or contacts.
+Often, it compensates by ignoring the visual input from the misaligned eye.
+This can cause a condition called amblyopia, or “lazy eye” if the strabismus occurs before approximately nine years of age.
+Amblyopia describes markedly reduced vision in one eye that cannot be corrected with glasses or contact lenses.
 Intermittent or alternating strabismus is less likely to cause amblyopia because the brain receives sufficient normal vision from both eyes most of the time.

-Carolina Vision Care providers are experienced eye doctors near Greenville, NC.
-We offer comprehensive screening and treatment for many kinds of visual disorders, and we believe that all children should receive an eye exam that is thorough enough to detect problems like small-angle strabismus.
+Carolina Vision Care offers comprehensive screening and treatment for many kinds of visual disorders, and we believe that all children should receive an eye exam that is thorough enough to detect problems like small-angle strabismus.
 In fact, regular eye care is important for everyone.
-To schedule an appointment with us, call 252-752-4380.
+To schedule an appointment with us, contact us at 252-752-4380.